 On taking the mark: DO NOT, UNDER ANY CIRCUMSTANCES, ACCEPT THE MARK OF THE BEAST.
 Not under any circumstances and no matter what – even unto death.
 Anyone who gets the mark of the beast is already dead – their names will be erased from the Lamb’s Book of Life, Revelation 3: 5.
 Everyone’s name is in His book from the foundation of the world, Revelation 13: 8.
 Even every unbelievers name is there until, either by the wilful act of accepting the mark, or remaining as an unbeliever until death, which will seal their fate in both instances.

-Something else to consider - Matthew 25: 1 - 13, the parable of the 10 virgins.
+Something else to consider - the parable of the 10 virgins mentioned near the beginning of this article.
 Many would know and understand the meaning but briefly it is this: The 5 who were wise kept their lamps trimmed and full of oil, the light of the lamp represents their faith, the oil is God's word, which means they were spiritually prepared and awake to face whatever comes - they knew what to expect and fully expected it sooner than later.
-The 5 foolish slumbered, they too, knew what was coming but they didn't prepare their lamps, their light of faith was barely flickering, their oil had run out at the critical moment - God's word was not properly imbedded in their hearts, thinking it is far off yet and were unprepared to face the darkness and weren't accepted when the call came.
-Doesn't that sound like so many toay.
+The 5 foolish slumbered, they too, knew what was coming but they didn't prepare their lamps, their light of faith was barely flickering, their oil had run out at the critical moment - God's word was not properly embedded in their hearts, thinking it is far off yet and were unprepared to face the darkness and weren't accepted when the call came.
+Doesn't that sound like so many today.
 They lost their faith and because of that, their salvation as well.
+Losing one's faith is the same as no longer remaining a believer.
 The bridegroom of course, is Jesus.
-The 5 wise represents 50% of believers who maintained their faith (the 5 foolish were believers too) and Revelation 12: 4 is speaking about this group.
-But this parable doesn't mention the believers who are martyred, so we have to break it down even further.
-Zechariah 13: 8 and 9 tells us the full figure - 2/3 of the population will be 'cut off' and killed, 1/3 will be refined - so it's a small number indeed and very sobering.
+The 5 wise virgins represents only 50% of believers who maintained their faith (the 5 foolish were also believers too but they were only lukewarm) and this parable is also a good example that you can lose your salvation if you turn away and don't continue.
+It may help to think of Tribulation as a type of refining, gold and silver is refined by fire many times before it is pure.

-In my END OF DAYS article I mention that there is an excellent place to learn spiritual truth and that place is ichthys.com and I can promise you, you won’t be disappointed.
+There is an excellent place to learn spiritual truth, which is ichthys.com and I can promise you, you won’t be disappointed.
 Save it to favourites, you will be going back to it many times.